Skip to main content

 How does the log help during an audit?

 An auditor testing a sample of grant expenditures will ask who approved the allocation, when, and what it looked like before the change.
-The log answers all three questions as a CSV row with a JSON diff, produced in minutes.
+The log answers all three questions as a CSV row with before/after detail, produced in minutes.

 Q&A